Guide to the Thematic Material of Parsifal

 Although it has been said that much of the material grows out of the first six bars of the prelude, it must be admitted that not all of the musical ideas are firmly rooted in what is sometimes called the Love Feast melody, but which I have simply called Grundthema.
 The main exceptions are the motives of Prophecy and Riding: these motives are neither derived from the Grundthema nor are they directly related to it.
 Many of the ideas that appear later are related to the Grundthema only to the extent that they contain or develop a melodic cell that appears in the melody, such as a rising and falling semitone, or a fragment of arpeggio or scale.
-In some cases, it may be that the musical motif is characterised by an interval that appears in the Grundthema (such as a tritone or a falling perfect fifth), or that the motif also modulates from tonic key to mediant key or the reverse, or (in the case of the Holy Grail motif as related to the first part of the Grundthema) that the motif consists of an incomplete ascending scale from tonic to octave.
+In some cases, it may be that the musical motif is characterised by an interval that appears in the Grundthema (such as a falling perfect fifth), or that the motif also modulates from tonic key to mediant key or the reverse, or (in the case of the Holy Grail motif as related to the first part of the Grundthema) that the motif consists of an incomplete ascending scale from tonic to octave.
 The reader should decide for his or herself how much credence to give to these suggested relationships.
 It is certainly not worth trying to relate everything that appears later to the Grundthema, although there may be those who will try to do so.